jeremiahsnapp/dev-lxc/README.md

 `dl` is the dev-lxc command line tool.

-`dev-lxc` subcommands and some options can be auto-completed by pressing the `Tab` key.
+`dl` subcommands and some options can be auto-completed by pressing the `Tab` key.

-You only have to type enough of a `dev-lxc` subcommand to make it unique.
+You only have to type enough of a `dl` subcommand to make it unique.

 For example, the following commands are equivalent: